 Why Compassion Matters

-Compassion-focused approaches can offer us a sustainable way through this.
-They teach us to harness compassion, not just for others, but as something we can receive from others and, crucially, provide to ourselves.
+Compassion-focused approaches can offer us a helpful way through this.
+They teach us to harness compassion, not only towards others but, importantly, towards ourselves.

-• The Threat System, which alerts us to danger (and, especially when over-activated, can fuel anxiety, shame, and self-criticism)
+The Threat System alerts us to danger (and, especially when over-activated, fuels anxiety, shame, and self-criticism)

-• The Drive System, which pushes us to achieve and succeed
+The Drive System motivates us to achieve goals and succeed

 Self-Compassion as a Practice

-Paul Gilbert is clear: compassion isn’t about being “nice.”
-It’s about developing courageous inner warmth—a stance of strength, wisdom, and kindness, especially when we’re struggling or facing difficulties in our lives.
+Paul Gilbert reminds us that compassion isn’t about being “nice.”
+It’s about developing courageous inner warmth.
+This is a stance of strength, wisdom, and kindness, especially when we’re struggling or facing difficulties in our lives.

 For us in the caring professions, this might mean:

-• Speaking to ourselves with the same compassion we offer our clients, patients, colleagues, students, family and friends.
+Speaking kindly to ourselves, with the same care we offer our clients, patients, colleagues, students, family and friends.

 These practices aren’t easy; they take effort and attention.
 But they can help regulate our nervous systems, shift us out of survival mode and an overactivated threat system, and allow us to show up more fully for ourselves and others.